Student Code of Conduct

 The use of electronic devices (such as cell phones, laptops, netbooks, tablets, wearable and recordable devices, etc.) for learning purposes is permitted provided they do not disrupt the learning environment or create an academic integrity issue.
 Forsyth Tech faculty or staff may, at their discretion, prohibit the use of any electronic device.
 Students who do not comply will be considered in violation of the Student Code of Conduct and appropriate disciplinary action will be taken.

 Rule 16.
-Student Computer Use Procedure
+Student Computer Use Policy

 A. Computer System Accounts